 Romantic dinner in an old streetcar

-If, on the other hand, you are more down to earth, you can book a special dinner on the Ristotram, a 50's streetcar renovated and transformed for an unforgettable evening of jazz and touring the most beautiful streets of Rome.
+If, on the other hand, you are more down to earth, you can book a special dinner on the Ristotram, a streetcar from the 50's renovated and transformed for an unforgettable evening of jazz and will travel through the most beautiful streets of Rome.

 Party on a bus with DJs